Structure Functions of Rotation Measures Revealing the Origin of Fast Radio Bursts: Datasets and Structure Function

 When we calculate the SFs of RM and DM, each pair of RM and DM need to be corrected by subtracting ($\sigma_{\rm{RM}}^{2}(x)+\sigma_{\rm{RM}}^{2}(x+\Delta x)$) and ($\sigma_{\rm{DM}}^{2}(x)+\sigma_{\rm{DM}}^{2}(x+\Delta x)$) to remove the noise bias caused by measurement uncertainties.

-The Kolmogorov turbulence characterizes subsonic homogeneous and isotropic turbulence \citep{Goldman2021}, which is commonly seen in various astrophysical settings.
-Three-dimensional (3-D) Kolmogorov turbulence has a value of $\alpha = -11/3$ \citep{Kolmogorov1941}, which corresponds to the steep spectrum, $D_{\mathrm{RM}}(l) \propto l^{5/3}$.
-If the transverse scale is much larger than the thickness of the observed Kolmogorov turbulent region, the power-law index will reduce to $2/3$ which stands for two-dimensional (2-D) turbulence.
+Three-dimensional (3-D) Kolmogorov turbulence has a value of $\alpha = -11/3$ \citep{Kolmogorov1941}, which corresponds to the steep spectrum, $D_{\mathrm{RM}}(l) \propto l^{5/3}$ or $D_{\mathrm{RM}}(l) \propto l^{2/3}$.
+When the transverse scale is much larger than the thickness of the observed Kolmogorov turbulent region, the power-law index is $2/3$ which reflects the behavior of 3-D turbulence measured in a 2-D geometry.
+It is important to note that this is distinct from purely 2-D turbulence, which exhibits an inverse cascade and different spectral properties.
 Table \ref{tab:PW} summarizes the power-law relations for Kolmogorov turbulence including the two-dimensional distribution of the fluctuating field.
 The temporal SF that is converted from the spatial SF by assuming a constant velocity of the source.